dhruv4ace/.psd-to-.png-converter/README.md

 4. Now select all the .psd file and hit enter.

-All your .file get saved in the same folder where all the .psd is present.
+All your .png file get saved in the same folder where all the .psd is present.